-The Capability Management System operates across all phases of the capability project life-cycle from strategic policy, to identifying what is required to deliver it, and then purchasing, introducing, operating, and eventually disposing or replacing it.
+The Capability Management System operates across all phases of the capability project life cycle from policy, to identifying what is required to deliver it, and then purchasing, introducing, operating, and eventually disposing of or replacing it.
 The people who make up this system come from both the Ministry and the NZDF.
 The aim of both organisations, working together, is to operate a Capability Management System that delivers the right capability on time and to budget using best practice in all activities.

 Ministry’s role in managing Defence capability

 While the Secretary of Defence (the Secretary) and the Chief of Defence Force have separate formal accountabilities, they are jointly responsible and accountable for the effective functioning of the Capability Management System as an end-to-end system.